google/comprehensive-rust/src/basic-syntax/static-and-const.md

 # Static and Constant Variables

-Global state is managed with static and constant variables.
+Globally-scoped names for values can be given with static variables and constant definitions.

 ## `const`